davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 possible external effects [@sec:model_bias], it may predict a hotter geotherm than derived from the thermobarometric constraints.

-#### Late-Cretaceous stalled slab
+#### Late-Cretaceous mantle nappe underplating

-@fig:model_tracers|c and -@fig:model_results|c shows a set of scenarios corresponding to the late-Cretaceous underplating scenario envisioned in
+The geologic context of the Late Cretaceous mantle nappe underplating scenario is shown in @fig:neogene_sections|c, and our thermal modeling of this scenario (model group **C**) is displayed in
+@fig:model_tracers|c and -@fig:model_results|c.
+This scenario initiates in a similar fashion to the model runs for the stalled slab scenario [@fig:model_tracers|b] with the oldest emplacement ages.
+In both cases, the oceanic mantle forms under the Pacific--Farallon spreading ridge during the Late Cretaceous, thermally matures to form a mantle lithosphere lid during oceanic plate transport, and subducts beneath the southwest Cordilleran margin later in the Cretaceous.
-@fig:cross_sections.
-These scenarios are similar in construction to **B** with initial mantle lithosphere formation at the mid-ocean ridge, and cooling beneath the seafloor afterwards.
-The initial conditions and thermal evolution of this scenario are qualitatively similar to the older models of **B**, except that this scenario has more geological constraints.
-Still, they show much the same thermal structure.
+Thus, the initial conditions and thermal evolution of scenario **C** are qualitatively similar to the older models of **B**, except that this scenario incorporates more crustal geological constraints that pertain to its subduction history.
+In model **C**, the @Royden1993a forearc geotherm is tied to temperature constraint of 715ºC at 25 km depth based on garnet-biotite thermometry of Salinia granites that lie tectonically above the subduction complex, and ~575ºC at 30 km depth based on garnet-biotite thermobarometry on the proximally underplated schist of Sierra de Salinas schist [@Ducea2003b; @Kidder2006].
+The subduction conditions and mantle lithosphere structure implied by this scenario are shown in @fig:cross_sections.

-In the Late Cretaceous duplex scenario, the maximum age of subduction and underplating is 70 Ma, based on the youngest ages of the most pertinent (Sierra de Salinas and correlative San Emigdio-Rand) schist bodies [@Barth2003; @Grove2003; @Saleeby2007; @Chapman2010; @Chapman2016].
+In model **C** the maximum age of subduction and underplating is taken as ~70 Ma, based on the youngest ages of the Sierra de Salinas/Nacimiento Franciscan subduction complex [@Barth2003; @Grove2003; @Saleeby2007; @Chapman2010; @Chapman2016].
 Seafloor being subducted at that time was 40 Myr old [@Seton2012; @Liu2010].
-This 110 Myr cooling history implies a relatively cold modern geotherm.
-After a long history of cooling beneath the forearc, these geotherms are subjected to heating from below by underplating of asthenospheric material at 80 km depth for a period of 0 to 6 Myr, corresponding to a deeper version of the slab-window underplating modeled in **A**.
+In this tectonic scenario [@fig:neogene_sections|c and @fig:cross_sections], Farallon oceanic lithosphere continued to subduct after mantle nappe detachment until the Pacific--Farallon spreading ridge encountered the trench in the Neogene.
+In the thermal model [@fig:model_results], the underplated mantle nappe(s) cool beneath the forearc for 50 Myr, and then the geotherm is perturbed by the underplating of asthenosphere by an ~80 km deep slab window.
+We present models with asthenosphere with an adiabatic temperature gradient held against the base of the lithosphere for a period ranging from 0 Myr (i.e. instantaneous contact followed immediately by conductive relaxation) to 6 Myr.
+The model for 6 Myr of asthenospheric upwelling at the base of the lithosphere produces the "kinked" geotherm seen in panel 4 of @fig:model_results|c at the 18 Ma time step.
+A model without any slab window heating is shown on both @fig:model_results|c and -@fig:model_tracers|c

-In this set of scenarios, the @Royden1993a subduction model is tied to temperature constraint of 715ºC at 25 km depth for garnet-biotite thermometry of exhumed granites of the Santa Lucia range [@Ducea2003], and thermobarometric constraints on the Sierra de Salinas schist [@Kidder2006].
-Figure @fig:model_results|c, panel 2 correctly captures the thermobarometric constraints and inverted metamorphic gradient recorded by subduction-channel schists for this episode of subduction [@Kidder2006; @Kidder2013], validating our approach to calculating the forearc geotherm.
+Figure @fig:model_results|c, panel 2 shows the thermobarometric constraints and inverted metamorphic gradient recorded by subduction-channel schists for this episode of subduction [@Kidder2006; @Kidder2013] and used to tune the @Royden1993 forearc geotherm model.

-These lithologically-constrained high subduction temperatures make little difference to the final thermal structure of the mantle lithosphere [@fig:model_tracers|c].
-When not reheated by a deep slab window, the Cretaceous underplating scenario has a similar final thermal structure to the longest-running stalled slab scenarios in **B**.
-This reflects the model's basic correspondence with a generalized slab rollback event of similar age.
+These high subduction temperatures constrained by crustal geothemometry make little difference to the final thermal structure of the mantle lithosphere [@fig:model_tracers|c].
+When not reheated by a deep slab window, the Cretaceous underplating scenario has a similar final thermal structure to the longest-running stalled slab scenarios in **B** [@fig:model_comparison].
+This reflects the model's basic correspondence with a generalized Farallon plate mantle lithosphere underplating event of similar age.
 High subduction-channel temperatures experienced during late-Cretaceous flat slab subduction and schist metamorphism did not have a long-lasting impact on the thermal structure of the margin.
-Thus, underplating by a deep slab window during the Miocene is required for these scenarios to produce warm mantle lithosphere.
+Thus, heating by a Miocene deep slab window is required for Cretaceous mantle nappe underplating scenarios to produce warm mantle lithosphere.

 ## Model sensitivity and bias {#sec:model_bias}

-Generally, changes in model parameters do not impact the relative results for modeled scenarios, due to the consistent lithologic architecture of the model domain.
+Generally, changes in model parameters such as radiogenic heat flux, thermal conductivity, and heat capacity do not impact the relative results for modeled scenarios, due to the consistent lithologic structure of the model domains.

 Due to widely varying timescale of equilibration for modeled scenarios in groups **B** and **C**, the model is sensitive to assumptions about steady-state cooling of the oceanic mantle lithosphere.
-The choice of the "GDH" model to track the evolution of the suboceanic thermal structure is important control on the scale of temperature variation in @fig:model_tracers|b.
+The choice of the "GDH" model to track the evolution of the suboceanic thermal structure is an important control on the scale of temperature variation in @fig:model_tracers|b.
-Though GDH is well-calibrated, oceanic cooling models tend to overestimate the heat flow from young oceanic plates [@Stein1995], potentially yielding higher temperatures for the younger scenarios of **B**, including the Monterey plate scenario.
+Though GDH is well-calibrated, oceanic cooling models tend to overestimate the heat flow from young oceanic plates [@Stein1995].
+This suggests that the high geothermal temperatures predicted for the younger stalled slab scenarios in model group **B**, including the Monterey plate scenario, may be overestimates.

-Another key confounding factor not modeled for the subduction scenarios **B** and **C** is the effects of continued subduction outboard of the model domain.
-After rollback and underplating of the modeled section of oceanic mantle lithosphere, a downgoing slab at depth will tend to cool the forearc lithosphere from below However, this effect should diminish over time due to the subduction of younger, hotter oceanic material [@Royden1993a] and be overprinted by the underplating of hot slab window material in **C**.
+Another potential confounding factor affecting the older scenarios of **B** and **C** is the thermal effects of continued subduction beneath the underplated mantle nappes.
+After rollback and underplating of the modeled section of oceanic mantle lithosphere, a downgoing slab at depth could, depending on its age, cool the forearc lithosphere from below.
+However, this effect is considered minimal and diminishes over time due to the progressive subduction of younger, hotter oceanic lithosphere.
+Reconstruction of the Pacific--Farallon spreading ridge history show progressively younger oceanic lithosphere entering the southwest Cordilleran subduction zone between ca. 70 and 30 Ma at a rate of ~-1 Myr/Ma [@Atwater1998; @Liu2009; @Seton2010].
+This factor coupled with slab window emplacement starting at ca. 24 Ma leads to the interpretation that cooling from below by continued subduction was of second-order significance.

 Surface erosion is not modeled, but may bias the results.
 Any erosion will result in higher apparent heat flow values and increased geotherm convexity, as heat is advected from the top of the model domain by material removal [@Mancktelow1997;@England1990].
-Geologic constraints suggest that 15-20 km of erosion is likely to have occurred in a major pulse of unroofing coincident with flat-slab underplating and rollback in the Cretaceous [@Saleeby2003; @Chapman2012], and is thus likely to disproportionately affect the older models.
+Geologic constraints suggest that 15-20 km of exhumation is likely to have occurred in a major pulse of unroofing coincident with flat-slab underplating and rollback in the Cretaceous [@Saleeby2003; @Chapman2012], and is thus likely to disproportionately affect the older models.
 The lack of erosion in the model framework biases towards predicting lower geothermal gradient overall.
+For the slab window and underplated Monterey plate scenarios (model groups **A** and **B**) this effect would push the final geotherm to or beyond the limit of xenolith thermobarometry [@fig:model_results|a and b].
+In the underplated mantle nappe scenario (model **C**) this effect would push the final modeled geotherm towards the centroid of the xenolith thermobarometric array [@fig:model_results|c and @fig:model_comparison]

 The uncertainties inherent in this model bias the results towards predicting lower-temperature,